junxit/us-congress-bills-110/metadata.md

 - 2008-04-03 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment and with a preamble.
 Without written report.
 - 2008-04-03 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment and with a preamble.
 Without written report.
 - 2008-04-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 629.
+- 2008-04-09 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S2825-2826; text: CR S2825-2826)
+- 2008-04-09 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S2825-2826; text: CR S2825-2826)